 The company's strategy places an emphasis on an industry go-to-market approach with a focus within the company's Services business on growing revenue, including specifically on higher value and higher margin offerings.
 The company's ability to grow revenue and profitability in this business will depend on the level of demand for projects and the portfolio of solutions the company offers.
 It will also depend on an efficient utilization of services delivery personnel.
 Revenue and profit margins in this business are a function of both the portfolio of solutions sold in a given period and the rates the company is able to charge for services and the chargeability of its professionals.
 If the company is unable to attain sufficient rates and chargeability for its professionals, revenue and profit margins will be adversely affected.
-The rates the company is able to charge for services are affected by a number of factors, including clients' perception of the company's ability to add value through its services; introduction of new services or products by the company or its competitors; pricing policies of competitors; and general economic conditions.
-Chargeability is also affected by a number of factors, including the company's ability to transition resources from completed projects to new engagements and across geographies, and its ability to forecast demand for services and thereby maintain appropriate resource levels.
+The rates the company is able to charge for services; introduction of new services or products by the company or its competitors; pricing policies of competitors; and general economic conditions.
+Chargeability is also affected by a number of factors, including the company or its competitors, including the company's ability to transition resources from completed projects to new engagements and across geographies, and its ability to forecast demand for services and thereby maintain appropriate resource levels.
 The company's results of operations and financial condition may be adversely impacted if sales of higher margin offerings do not offset declines in revenue and profitability resulting from lower margin offerings.